Trust No Fox on his Green Heath and No Jew on his Oath: The Father of the Jews is the Devil

 In this section, Bauer wrote that the Jew works for the devil and that they can never be trusted.
 She asserted that "The Devil brought them to Germany" and that "like thieves, they stole our [Germany's] land."
 She described the Jew to always be "cursing and swearing with bent backs and oversized slippers."
 This is intended to inculcate in children, from an early age, the negative stereotype of Jews.
 Bauer also described a German in this section.
 A German "stands up" and "is a proud young man able to work and fight."
 This distinguishes the German as strong and the Jew as weak.
 Illustrations on the page further demonstrate this.
 The German, who has blond hair, is standing tall with a spade in his hand and a muscular body.
 The Jew, on the other hand, is fat, smoking and has big feet and big hands.
 The first section of this book is also written in rhyme, making it easier for children to understand it.

 The Eternal Jew

 In this section, Bauer linked Christianity to antisemitism.
 She blamed Jews for the death of Jesus and that since then they have "borne a curse" and should be avoided.
 They are seen "everywhere as a pest" like a fox and that "children to keep a look out."
 This taught Gentile children to fear and avoid Jews and Jewish children, since they might catch the Jewish curse.
 The illustration on this page depicts a man with scruffy hair, a big nose and a dark coat; he is surrounded by flames which links him to the Devil in the previous section.

-The medieval character of the "Wandering Jew" was also demonized in book and exhibition (1937) and a documentary (1940), all called The Eternal Jew (Der Ewige Jude), and other antisemitic Nazi propaganda.
+The medieval character of the "Wandering Jew" was also demonized in a book and exhibition (1937) and a documentary (1940), all called The Eternal Jew (Der Ewige Jude), and other antisemitic Nazi propaganda.